shotop/Encryptor/README.md

 A system that encrypts messages

-Learning about basic File I/O, using Hash, Array, general Cipher techniques
+Learning about basic File I/O, using Hash, Array, general Cipher techniques, TDD